Skip to Content

 3. Uterine polyps or cervical polyps

 Uterine polyps are a common cause of bleeding after menopause.
-If you are below 4o years, then you may have pain and prolonged periods.
+If you are below 40 years, then you may have pain and prolonged periods.

-If your doctor finds uterine polyps as the cause of your prolonged periods, a D&C will be advised.
+If your doctor finds uterine polyps as the cause of your prolonged periods, removal of the polyp is usually advised, often with hysteroscopy, so it can be seen and taken out completely.

 4. Cancer of the endometrium

-Cancer that affects the endometrium of the uterus can cause bleeding in women especially after 40 years.
+Cancer that affects the endometrium of the uterus can cause bleeding in women especially after 40 years (more commonly after 45 or after menopause).
 However, younger women may have prolonged heavy period, abdominal pain and vaginal pain during intercourse.

-If your doctor suspects cancer as the cause of your long heavy periods, removal of the uterus or hysterectomy will be performed.
-Removal of the uterus with radio or chemotherapy can achieve cure if done early.
+If your doctor suspects cancer as the cause of your long heavy periods, removal of the uterus or hysterectomy may be performed and samples sent to the lab.
+Other treatment like radiotherapy or chemotherapy may be added depending on the stage.
+If done early, there is a good chance of cure.NCBI+1

 5. Vaginal infections